 Will Music Festivals Ever Come Back?

-(Caveman Colorado Music Festival at Monument Lake Resort is the perfect place to grasp the last sun-soaked days of summer.
-Contact us for more details about the passes and packages.)
+(Caveman Colorado Music Festival, the perfect place to grasp the last sun soaked days of summer.
+Contact us for more details about the passes and packages)

 With no cure or vaccine for the coronavirus, the live music industry has been ravaged.
 Gigs and tours have been the lifeblood of middle-class bands and independent artists.
 Gigs and tours have been severely disrupted by market power.
 Without government support, hundreds of independent music venues have closed and over 90 percent of owners said they would close their doors.
 Even if the upcoming COVID-19 pandemic subsidy goes through, the equity-generating potential of live music is already at risk.

 Outdoor music festivals are less at risk of infection

 While many countries have banned mass-gathering events such as music festivals, more have begun holding them.
 These events are not immune from the risk of spreading infectious diseases.
 A recent study found that attendees at two outdoor music festivals in Catalonia, Spain, were less likely to contract a disease than a population-based control group.
 That means more people are at risk of contracting the disease – but fortunately, the risks are not as high as they used to be.